10 – Sammy Hagar and Circle

 The first of two Sammy Hagar appearances on this list.
 This version of “Rock and Roll,” is most notable because its showcases ex-Van Halen bassist Michael Anthony singing lead on the second verse of the song.
 For that rarity alone, this version of the Led Zeppelin classic starts out our Top 10 Led Zeppelin classic “Rock and Roll,” covers list.

 # 9 – Clarence Gatemouth Brown

-An authentic old school style blues version done by the great Clarence (Gatemouth) Brown.
+An authentic old-school style blues version done by the great Clarence (Gatemouth) Brown.
 Almost all the cover versions of Led Zeppelin’s “Rock and Roll,” stay true to the original arrangement and style of the song.
-This version goes back home, What goes around come around.
+This version goes back home, What goes around comes around.

 # 8 – Jason Bonham, Motley Crew,and Skid Row

 This one is just pure entertainment.
 It’s the 1980s, and it looks and sounds just like the era of big hair and glam.
 Jason Bonham on drums playing Led Zeppelin is as close as you can get.

 How can you not love Lita Ford.
 Lita is Rock and Roll.
 The former Runaways guitarist does a real nice job keeping it simple and pure.
 Lita Ford’s perfect raw rock and roll vocals and raucous guitar playing make this one an easy pick.